filecoin-project/filecoin-docs/docs/mine/connectivity.md

 #### Option 2: UPnP setup

-Alternatively, users with routers that support universal plug n' play (UPnP) can set up their firewalling automatically by configuring their client's daemon to use the address `0.0.0.0`.
+Alternatively, users with routers that support universal plug and play (UPnP) can set up their firewalling automatically by configuring their client's daemon to use the address `0.0.0.0`.
 Note that, if using UPnP, **standard port forwarding does not need to be set up,** and can cause issues if used in parallel.

-## Setting a public IP address
+## Establishing a public IP address

-To help storage and retrieval deals operate smoothly, it is recommended to add the host system's public IP address, as well as the port that was configured above, to the miner configuration file's `AnnounceAddresses` address list.
+To help storage and retrieval deals operate smoothly, your miner will need to be dialable from a public IP address.
+Below are multiple ways to achieve this, from manually setting an IP address for your miner, to using software or hardware to set up a relay endpoint.

+### Manually setting an IP address

+To manually set an IP address for your miner, edit the `~/.lotusminer/config.toml` configuration file's `AnnounceAddresses` address list.
+You will need to include the port number.
 DNS4 multi-address or IPV6 formats are also acceptable.

 Below is an example `~/.lotusminer/config.toml` configuration file in which the public IP address is `1.2.3.4`: